dimi-iv/webpack-angular-structure/README.md

   |  |  |
 ```

-Note: as soon as you want to use the service in the component into your feature, **move it out to the feature level**!
+Note: as soon as you want to use the service in the component into your feature, it is recommended to **move it out to the feature level**
-**Never** call a service from your component level, directly into your feature
+Avoid calling assets from your component level, directly into your feature
-(refer to the cross-referencing example in the `index.js` section).
+(refer to the [cross-referencing example](#index_cross_reference) in the `index.js` section).